 ON THIS PAGE: You will find basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Vulvar Cancer.
 Use the menu to see other pages.
-Think of that menu as a roadmap for the complete guide.
+Think of that menu as a roadmap for this entire guide.

 About the vulva

-The vulva is a woman’s external genitalia.
+The vulva is the external genitalia of the female reproductive system.
 It is made up of the skin and fatty tissue that surround the clitoris and the openings of the vagina and urethra.
 The fatty tissue makes up 2 folds on each side of the vaginal opening, called the labia majora and labia minora.
 Cancer of the vulva occurs most often in or on the labia.
 Less often, it can occur on the clitoris or in glands on the sides of the vaginal opening, called the Bartholin’s glands, which produce a mucus-like lubricating fluid.